codemaestro/platypix/README.md

-# Steve's 80th Birthday Photo Album
+# Platypix Dynamic Web Photo Album

 Web-based slideshow app that can dynamically update photos in real time as users upload new photos to the server.